BUSINESS ADMINISTRATION – UNDERGRADUATE LEVEL COURSES

 A survey of the current available software programs used in business applications.
 Databases, spreadsheets and word processors are manipulated as well as methods for evaluating the efficacy of specific implementations in personal and shared information systems.
 This course is intended for the non-major with an interest in business data processing.
 (3 units)Prerequisite: CS 10 See Sample Syllabus.

 A study of marketing function in business and in society, with an analysis of buyer behavior and competitor actions.
 The crucial facets of products, price, distribution, and promotion form the center around which decision-making is examined, explained, and understood.
 (3 units) Prerequisite: BA 10 or equivalent See Sample Syllabus.

-A study of the organization of the system project, project management, and control from the feasibility, definition, design, development, and testing stages to implementation.
-It uses existing computer programs and student-designed programs.
-Emphasis is on management use of information systems and measuring the effectiveness of the organization.
+A study of organizations' information system projects, their management, and control through feasibility, definition, design, development, and testing stages to implementation.
+Existing computer programs and student-designed ones will be used.
+Emphasis is on use of information systems as a management tool to improve effectiveness of the organization.
 (3 units) Prerequisite: CS 10 See Sample Syllabus.